alleaffengaffen/tevbox/README.md

   - a security group named `unrestricted` in the openstack project that does exactly what it's name says
 - A tailscale API key to generate tailnet keys saved as repository secret
 - This repo holding the source-code
-- A Notification channel (for me it's a telegram bot) -> the token needs to be saved as repository secret as well

 ## Open Ideas